.

 The Portuguese Way in images

-Porto, historic starting point of the Portuguese Way
+Porto, starting point of the Portuguese Way

 Official signposting of the Portuguese Way